 Ignoring your bills and the bank’s calls will never be part of the list.
 So here are the five best ways to settle credit card debts finally.

 Of course, the best way to settle any debt is to pay the outstanding balance in full.
 Unfortunately, some people mistake credit cards for free cash.
 They keep swiping until they reach the credit limit.
 Then, they will just pay the minimum required payment.

 Take note that banks boast of their low required payments per due date.
 But, it is only to assure you that there is no late payment fee charged.
 However, the interest charge still stands.

 Be reminded that even if you do not have any late payment fee, you will still be charged with high-interest rates as long as you don’t settle the balance.
 So pay the due amount on time.
 It helps you avoid the charges of interest.
 This option is best if your monthly income is still enough to pay off the debt.

 Choose the lesser evil.

 As said above, it is best to settle the whole amount in full as early as possible.
-On the other hand, if you do not enough cash to settle the bill, pay at least the minimum amount.
+On the other hand, if you do not have enough cash to settle the bill, pay at least the minimum amount.

 Refrain from using your credit card while still repaying the balance.

 If you have multiple credit card debts, it is better to have a debt consolidation plan.

 It will give you some breathing time to find more ways to pay for the debt.
-Do not use the new credit card until you settled your debt to avoid making new debts.
-Balance transfer process might take three weeks or more.
+However, do not use the new credit card until you settle your debt.
+It keeps you from making new debts.
+In addition, the balance transfer process might take three weeks or more.